Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Families of Rankin--Selberg L -functions

-\begin{remark} The last fact in \cref{lem:properties-nonnegative-definite} can be rephrased as follows: to show that the $L$-functions $L_{i,j}$ form a nonnegative definite family, it suffices to show the same for their formal logarithms $\log L_{i,j}$. \end{remark}
+\begin{remark} The last fact in \cref{lem:properties-nonnegative-definite} can be rephrased as follows: to show that the $L$-functions $L_{i,j}$ form a positive semi-definite family, it suffices to show the same for their formal logarithms $\log L_{i,j}$. \end{remark}

-\begin{proof} The facts that a positive scaling of a nonnegative definite family, a sum of two nonnegative definite families, and the limit of a sequence of nonnegative definite families are nonnegative definite follow immediately from the corresponding matrix properties.
-For the product of two $L$-functions $L^{(k)}_{i,j} = \sum_{m \ge 1} a_{i,j}^k(m)\, m^{-s}$, we note that the Dirichlet coefficients of $L^{(1)}_{i,j}(s) \cdot L^{(2)}_{i,j}(s)$ are given by
+\begin{proof} The facts that a positive scaling of a positive semi-definite family, a sum of two positive semi-definite families, and the limit of a sequence of positive semi-definite families are positive semi-definite follow immediately from the corresponding matrix properties.
+For the product of two $L$-functions $L^{(k)}_{i,j} = \sum_{m \ge 1} \lambda_{i,j}^k(m)\, m^{-s}$, we note that the Dirichlet coefficients of $L^{(1)}_{i,j}(s) \cdot L^{(2)}_{i,j}(s)$ are given by

-and the claim follows from Schur's product theorem that the Hadamard product of two nonnegative definite matrices is nonnegative definite.
-Equivalently, the fact that $( L^{(1)}_{i,j}(s) \cdot L^{(2)}_{i,j}(s))_{i,j \in \mI}$ is nonnegative definite is apparent from the characterization in \cref{eq:positive-linear-combinations}.
+and the claim follows from Schur's product theorem that the Hadamard product of two positive semi-definite matrices is positive semi-definite.
+Equivalently, the fact that $( L^{(1)}_{i,j}(s) \cdot L^{(2)}_{i,j}(s))_{i,j \in \mI}$ is positive semi-definite is apparent from the characterization in \cref{eq:positive-linear-combinations}.

 The last claim (about infinite sums, products, and exponentials) follows from the previous properties, noting that $\exp L(s) = \sum_{k \ge 0} \frac{1}{k!} L(s)^k$. \end{proof}

 We apply this notion to families of Rankin--Selberg $L$-functions.
 The following result is closely related to the computations of Brumley in \cite[Appendix]{soundararajan2019weak}.